keshik6/deep-image-retrieval/README.md

 5. To run inference on query image files, use inference_on_single_image.py.
 The function is clearly documented.

-### Flask App (Included in /flask_app)
+### Flask App
-**The flask application is intended to be run independently.
+**(Included in /flask_app).
+The flask application is intended to be run independently.
 But to avoid confusions I have included the source code for the flask app in the same repository.
 So do not get confused.**
 1. Install dependencies : pip install -r flask_app/requirements.txt
 2. Download data.zip, fts_pca.zip and weights.zip from google drive link provided above
 3. Extract the downloaded folders (data, fts_pca and weights) and place them in flask_app/static/